The 20 Best Melanoma Doctors Near Me in Sheboygan, WI

 Offers Telehealth

-Robert Rothbaum is a Dermatologist in Sheboygan, Wisconsin.
-Dr. Rothbaum has been practicing medicine for over 9 years and is rated as an Experienced provider by MediFind in the treatment of Melanoma.
-His top areas of expertise are Linear Nevus Sebaceous Syndrome, Epidermal Nevus, Darier Disease, and Muir-Torre Syndrome.
+Robert Rothbaum is a Dermatologist practicing medicine in Sheboygan, Wisconsin.
+He has been practicing medicine for over 10 years.
+Dr. Rothbaum is rated as an Experienced provider by MediFind in the treatment of Melanoma.
+His clinical expertise encompasses Linear Nevus Sebaceous Syndrome, Epidermal Nevus, Darier Disease, and Muir-Torre Syndrome.
+Dr. Rothbaum is board certified in American Board Of Dermatology.

 Experienced in Melanoma